Terradue/doc-tep-geohazards/source/tutorials/mpic-slide.rst

-MPIC-OPT-SLIDE: Multiple Pairwise optical Image Correlation of OPTic images for landSLIDE analysis
+MPIC-OPT-SLIDE: Multiple Pairwise Image Correlation of OPTical images for landSLIDE analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: assets/tuto_mpicslide_logo_small.png

-**MPIC-OPT-SLIDE** is a service based on the **CO-REGIS/MPIC** library developed by CNRS EOST (Strasbourg, France) [1]_, [2]_ and the MicMac image matching library developed by IGN (Marne-la-Vallée, France) [3]_.
-CO-REGIS (CO-REGIStration of Sentinel 2 and Landsat 8 images) and MPIC (Mutiple Pairwise Image Correlation of image time series) enable the processing of image time series for the quantification of Earth surface motion.
+**MPIC-OPT** stands for Multiple Pairwise Image Correlation of OPtical image Time-series.
+The service is developed and maintained by CNRS/ITES (Strasbourg) with contribution of IGN/Matis (Marne-la-Vallée), ONERA (Palaiseau) and CNRS/ISTerre (Grenoble).
+The service allows the processing of optical image pairs for the monitoring of Earth surface deformation.

-**MPIC-OPT-SLIDE** is an on-demand service tailored for quantifying ice velocity and ice surface displacement time series from a large number of input images.
-Numerous parameters are accessible to the user for fine tunning of the processing which requires a certain knowlegde in the theory of image matching and time serie inversion.
-It comprises three components with (a) an analysis module for measuring sub-pixel displacement from optical image pairs, (b) a correction module for the systematic geometric correction and filtering of residuals and (c) an inversion of the displacement time serie.
+The service version **MPIC-OPT-SLIDE** is designed for **monitoring landslide persistent motion**.
+It enables the on-demand processing of Sentinel-2 image time series.
+It provides 1) a module for image matching of multiple image pairs susing pixel and sub-pixel image correlation or optical flow, 2) a module for image pairs geometrical correction and filtering, and 3) a module for the spatio-temporal analysis of surface motion.
+It builds on the MicMac (IGN/Matis; Rosu et al., 2015 [1]_), GeFolki (ONERA; Brigot et al., 2016 [2]_), CO-REGIS (CNRS/EOST; Stumpf et al., 2017 [3]_), MPIC (Stumpf et al., 2018 [4]_), TIO (CNRS/ISTerre; Bontemps et al., 2018 [5]_) and FMask (Texas Tech University; Qiu et al., 2019 [6]_) algorithms.
+The service is designed for the processing of a maximum of 100 images.

 **EO sources**: